 The lack of medical confidentiality is another concern.
 Out of 13 CRA visited by the CGLPL in 2017 and 2018, more than half presented concerns about compliance with the principle of confidentiality.
 Recent figures are not available but similar issues continue to be reported.

 The six NGOs working in detention centres have also identified an important issue regarding victims of human trafficking.
-In some cases, these victims have been properly orientated and supported by the medical unit and the police, in Lille for example.
-The aforementioned NGOs have nevertheless pointed out that victims of trafficking were mostly not provided with specific support.
+In some cases, these victims are properly orientated and supported by the medical unit and the police, in Lille for example.
+Nevertheless, most victims of trafficking were not provided with specific support according to the same NGOs.
 Their number in detention centres is increasing, namely in Coquelles, Metz or Sète.